Speed is Essential.

 A: Run a benchmark test with GTMetrix and WebPageTest to find out.
-Test your site from the location (continent) where the majority of your visitors reside, as this will give you the best idea how things happen for them.
+Test your site from the location (continent) where the majority of your visitors reside, as this will give you the best idea of how things happen for them.
 Both tools allow you to test the home page of your site or a specific URL.
 The latter could help to determine the performance of a highly-visited page.

 Q: How can I make a page load faster?

-A: By reducing images, adding GZIP compression, enabling caching, removing unnecessary redirects, utilizing CDN, minifying HTML, CSS, and JS files, and by using the best hosting you can find.
+A: By reducing images, adding GZIP compression, enabling caching, removing unnecessary redirects, utilizing CDN, minifying HTML, CSS, and JS files, and using the best hosting you can find.
 In case you use a content management system, make sure to keep the plugins at the necessary minimum and to keep everything up-to-date.
 Whenever possible, update to the latest stable version of PHP as well, as every new iteration improves performance.
 Do even half of these while measuring the performance after each fix and your website load time statistics will become a source of pride (and income) rather than worry.